jasonnet/halfgraph/README.md

 This will compile the code and then run the FunctionTest.java class.
 That class will create a simple graph and run a set of traversals on it.
 The results of that is captured in `target/test.stdout.latest.log`.
-It then compares that snapshot to the `test.stdout.expected.log` that is provided with this test.
+It then compares that snapshot to the `test.stdout.expected.log` that is provided with this project.
+If they are identical, nothing will be shown.
+But if there is a mismatch, the `diff` output will be shown on the sceen.

-If you'd like to see some examples of how to use HalfGraph, look at the source code to graph.FunctionTest.
+If you'd like to see some examples of how to use HalfGraph, look at the FunctionTest.java.

 Feel free to modify FunctionTest.java to suit your needs.
-If your change runTestSuiteOnce, the output in `target/test.stdout.latest.log` might change in which case the test will fail.
+If you change runTestSuiteOnce, the output in `target/test.stdout.latest.log` might change in which case the test will fail.
 If this is your intent, you might want to copy the output produced there once you believe it is correct: